 Sue: Can the guards regenerate?

-Sue: How do you become a Time Lord?
+Sue: So how do you become a Time Lord?
 Do you have to take an exam?
 Are you born into it?
 Is it like the House of Lords?
 How does it work?
-It seems unfair if only a select few can be Time Lords while the rest of them are nothing more than glorified slaves.
+It isn’t fair if only a select few can become Time Lords and the rest of them are nothing more than glorified slaves.
 And that’s the impression I’m getting.

 Me: Wait and see.

-Back on Gallifrey, the Doctor discusses his plan with K9.
+Back on Gallifrey, the Doctor discusses his plans with K9.

 Sue: Could you rewind that, please?
 I’m a bit lost.